ShAhSyedG/Infrastructure-As-Code/iac-vpc/README.md

 **Design Pattern:**

-Used nested stacks in a design pattern that promotes modularity, reusability, and manageability of your infrastructure templates.
-Nested stacks enable you to break down a complex CloudFormation template into smaller, more manageable units, each representing a specific component or aspect of your infrastructure currently used in VPC deployment.
+Used nested stacks in a design pattern that promotes modularity, reusability, and manageability of templates.
+Nested stacks enables to break down a complex CloudFormation template into smaller, more manageable units, each representing a specific component or aspect of infrastructure currently used in VPC deployment.

 **The directory consists of a set of nested templates that deploy the following:**